 Cross Sector Comparisons

-IOM are working on this cross sector comparison in collaboration with the University of Manchester and London School of Hygiene and Tropical Medicine.
+IOM conducted this cross sector comparison in collaboration with the University of Manchester and London School of Hygiene and Tropical Medicine.

 This project forms part of a wider research program being conducted under the PROTECT National Core Study (NCS) on Transmission and Environment, funded by the UK Government (Theme 3 sector specific studies).